Sign up to our Newsletter

 Before you start writing your statement, ask yourself the following questions:

-• Have I covered everything that is essential to cover in my personal statement?
+• Have I covered everything essential in my personal statement?

 • Am I trying too hard to find something to write about?